-Prerequisite: Teacher recommendation - Grade of 'A' or 'B' in previous art class Fee: \$20.00
+Prerequisite: Instructor's approval Fee: \$20.00

 CERAMICS

 Students will learn various hand building techniques through the year including pinch, coil, and slab while focusing on the union of form and function.
 Introduction to traditional and historical ceramic arts will be incorporated into the lab experiences.
 Students will be introduced to the craft of wheel thrown pottery on a limited basis.
 Various glaze and decoration techniques for finishing work will be introduced in the beginning class.